piguyoverthere/Minecraft-Education-Server-Template/README.md

 # Minecraft-Education-Server-Template
 A repository containing all the vanilla commands and procedures to setup a server lobby.
+Currently under progress.
+Feel free to remix, you can credit tho
-Currently under progress Steps to setup server:
+Steps to setup server:
 1. Create new world with simulation distance >4 chunks, and with education edition turned on.
 2. Go to coordinates [under progress].